WEICHENGIT/Sentiment-Analysis-PRIM/README.md

 ### 1.2 Demo on twitter dataset
 Description of dataset: Collection of tweets in the year of 2016 and their trinary labels (pos, neg, neu), containing 6000 training samples, 1999 validation samples and 20632 test samples.

+Due to the limit of the performance of machine and the time cost for the fitting process, I only did the 4-folder cross validation on the  training set by using logistic regression classifier.
+Cross validation score for trinary classification: 0.60692871  0.61292472  0.58866667  0.64686248.

+After deleting all the neutral samples and doing the binary classification, cross validation socre increased to: 0.83535354  0.85858586  0.8554095   0.87449393.

+Again we try to verify the so called sentiment unit still exists for this dataset.
+The histogram blow seems to give us a negative answer.

 ![Sentiment Unit Visualization](/tweets_data/untitled1.png)

 ![Sentiment Unit Visualization](/tweets_data/untitled2.png)